abbassi007/ELTM-TMO-Python-Version/README.md

 # Python Version of ELTM TMO

-This repository contain the implemention of ELTM TMO in Python.
+This repository contain the implemention of Enhanced Local Tone Mapping (ELTM) TMO in Python.

 ## Requirements